hytechclub/capstone/GitHubLesson/README.md

 # Git & GitHub
 This lesson introduces Git and GitHub, and lets students practice using some basic version control processes.
 It is designed to take ~90 minutes.
+[Click here for the student-facing site.](https://hylandtechclub.com/capstone/GitHubLesson/StudentDesc.html)

 ## Learning Objectives
 Students will be able to...